NIH Pain Consortium: Grant Mechanism Webinar Series

 Question and Answer Summary: Webinar 14 -Clinical Trial Oversight

+Q: Are PhD students eligible to access the Early Phase Pain Investigation Clinical Network (EPICC-NET)?
 A: Yes, PhD students are eligible to apply to use EPICC-NET.
 These applicants are most likely to succeed if they have support from their institution.

+Q: Do any specific grant mechanisms exist for the development of biomarkers?
 A: NINDS has an entire program dedicated to the development of biomarkers, which has its own associated funding mechanisms.
 The most recent request for applications dedicated to biomarker development associated with the Helping End Addiction Long-term (HEAL) Initiative is accepting applications through February 24, 2023.
 EPICC-NET also accepts applications for the development of biomarkers, provided they are connected to pain and HEAL.

+Q: How can I improve my knowledge about clinical trial methodology?
 A: You can use a reliable and recommended clinical trial methodology course, such as University of Michigan’s course.